 Expert teachers: As part of the Learning Without Limits programme, the school has embarked on a three-year strategy project to embed highly effective teaching strategies through a continuing professional development programme, led by the trust.
-In 2022-23 we looked to at the Seven C's of Expert Teaching (Care, Control, Challenge, Captivate, Consolidate, Confer and Clarity) and in 2023-24 we are focusing on child-engaged assessment and teachers using this information to make adaptation to their lessons through effective pedagogical choices.
+Through this we have started to look at the Seven C's of Expert Teaching (Care, Control, Challenge, Captivate, Consolidate, Confer and Clarity).
 We think this common language will take teaching and learning to even greater places, building on our already high standards of teaching and learning.